bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image236.png"
   style="width:50%"
+  title="2.17 Loop + Selection"
-  alt="2.17.
-Loop + Selection." />
+  alt="2.17 Loop + Selection." />
 </p>

-Next we'll bring selection into the mix.
+Next we&apos;ll bring selection into the mix.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 237. example, loop + selection (136) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image237.png"
   style="width:50%"
+  title="Example, Loop + Selection"
   alt="Example, Loop + Selection." />
 </p>

-Now, inside our loop, we're going to check to see if the element in the loop is even or odd.
-If it's even, we're going to make the word for the food that we're getting out of the array all uppercase like this over here.
+Now, inside our loop, we&apos;re going to check to see if the element in the loop is even or odd.
+If it&apos;s even, we&apos;re going to make the word for the food that we&apos;re getting out of the array all uppercase like this over here.
 This should be your results.
-I am hungry for some CHEESE, all capital letters there, and I am hungry for some pie and that one's normal, and then LUNCH is going to be uppercase.
-Now you might be wondering, well, wait a minute, that's not even.
-But remember we're starting with zero so this is zero, this is one, this is two, this is three.
+I am hungry for some CHEESE, all capital letters there, and I am hungry for some pie and that one&apos;s normal, and then LUNCH is going to be uppercase.
+Now you might be wondering, well, wait a minute, that&apos;s not even.
+But remember we&apos;re starting with zero so this is zero, this is one, this is two, this is three.
 These two really are the even ones.
 In JavaScript, you can determine if something is even or odd by using the modulus operator, which is the percent sign.
-We can figure out when we divide something and use the percent sign if the remainder is zero, then it's even if you divide something by two.
+We can figure out when we divide something and use the percent sign if the remainder is zero, then it&apos;s even if you divide something by two.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 238. for var i=0 length array i++ (137) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image238.png"
   style="width:50%"
-  alt="For var i=0, length of array, i++." />
+  title="For var i=0, length of array, i++" alt="For var i=0, length of array, i++." />
 </p>

-Let's do this together.
+Let&apos;s do this together.
 Here I am with my loop and I got rid of the for of loop.
-This one's really going to work better because we already have i working as an incrementor with numbers.
+This one&apos;s really going to work better because we already have i working as an incrementor with numbers.
 So we can just work with i to do this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 239. example to console.log (137) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image239.png"
   style="width:50%"
+  title="Example to console.log"
   alt="Example to console.log." />
 </p>

-Initially, I'm going to add this var remainder i percent two.
-Now, what that's going to do is each time through the loop, it's going to take i and divide it by two and see what the remainder is.
+Initially, I&apos;m going to add this var remainder i percent two.
+Now, what that&apos;s going to do is each time through the loop, it&apos;s going to take i and divide it by two and see what the remainder is.
 The first time through the loop, I take zero.
 Zero divided by two is zero.
-That's going to be a zero, that's even.
+That&apos;s going to be a zero, that&apos;s even.
 One divided by two is not zero.
 Two divided by two is zero, so on and so forth.
 If remainder is exactly the same as zero, we could do same as, but just to be absolutely sure, exactly the same as zero.
-If it's exactly the same as zero, then what we're going to do is we're going to make a variable var foodUpper and assign it foods [ i ].
-That's going to get that first food, whatever is there and due toUpperCase.
-Then I'm going to print out basically this.
+If it&apos;s exactly the same as zero, then what we&apos;re going to do is we&apos;re going to make a variable var foodUpper and assign it foods [ i ].
+That&apos;s going to get that first food, whatever is there and due toUpperCase.
+Then I&apos;m going to print out basically this.
 But instead of foods i down there, I can print out this one here.
-I think that'll work.
-Else we'll just do this.
+I think that&apos;ll work.
+Else we&apos;ll just do this.
 Save that.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 240. test, loop + selection (138) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image240.png"
   style="width:40%"
+  title="Test, loop + selection"
   alt="Test, loop + selection." />
 </p>

 Did I do it right?
-Let's see.
-Refresh my page here and look at that it's working.
+Let&apos;s see.
+Refresh my page here and look at that it&apos;s working.
-That's great.
+That&apos;s great.
 Did you get something like that?
-That's great.
+That&apos;s great.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 241. example, refacturing code (139) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image241.png"
   style="width:50%"
+  title="Example, Refacturing Code"
   alt="Example, Refacturing Code." />
 </p>